NicholasBerryman/ArduinoClassResources/CodeInformation.md

 ### Functions
 Functions are blocks of code that may be reused in multiple places without copy-pasting, and may give *return values*, i.e. the result of that function.
-Function creation is covered in its own section later in this document, so this section will cover function use.
+Function creation is complicated and beyond the scope of this document, so this section will cover function use.
 * **Syntax**
 	*  **Calling**
 		* Functions in C++ may be *called*.
 When a function is *called* then the code within that function is executed before any code after the function call is  executed.
-		* Functions may be given *parameters*. *Pr
+		* Functions may be given *parameters*. *Parameters* are the pieces of data that functions use
 		* <*function name*> ( <*parameters*> );
 			* **int** x; (Creates a variable called *x*, storing integers)
 			* **bool** trueOrFalse; (Creates a variable call *trueOrFalse*, storing boolean values)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMzA1NzI1MCwtMTY3OTY3OTI4MV19
+eyJoaXN0b3J5IjpbLTkzODUyOTE3MCwtMTY3OTY3OTI4MV19
 -->